andersonlucasg3/SpriteKit-Android/README.md

 ## About:
     This project is an intention of porting all the API from iOS's SpriteKit framwork to Android.
-    I'm a iOS and Android developer, and I think iOS has a great framework for building apps, compared to Android's SDK that lets us with some difficulties and in certain cases like native game engines, with empty hands.
+    I'm an iOS and Android developer, and I think that iOS has a great framework for building apps, compared to Android's SDK that lets us with some difficulties and, in certain cases, like native game engines, empty-handed.
     So I've decided to port the SK's API to the Java (initially).
 Now, with the Kotlin launch, and (good) support, that is more similar to Swift, it has been easier.

     If you intend to use this API, be aware that it's still in development, very limited, but it already works.